refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 <br/>
 <br/>

-The second way is showing delete button in `<PostEdit>` component.
+The second way is showing delete button in `<PostEdit>` page.
 To show delete button in edit page, `canDelete` prop needs to be passed to resource object.

 ```tsx title="src/App.tsx"